 These stunts are perfect examples of piggybacking onto huge news events and securing column inches at the same time.

 Did your business miss the chance this time?
 Fear not, it’s only around 25 years or so until the next BIG Royal Wedding.
-And, mark our words, someone somewhere is already dreaming up some pun-tastic campaigns for George, Charlotte and Louis…
+And, mark my words, someone somewhere is already dreaming up some pun-tastic campaigns for George, Charlotte and Louis…